ZacharyGeurts/AMOURANTHRTX/README.md

 If you use the product you agree to 3 cents on the dollar or 3%.
 Not above.
 If they do not like my using their brand, they can come to Michigan and stream the firing.
 And if you wear a pirate hat and want to cut me out, consider subbing or gifting a sub on twitch.
 Cut me in?
 Make money first.
 There is currently no way to send me money.
 Show up at my door with a suitcase?
+The bed is clean and I usually fall asleep on the couch.
+Expect Asmongold but more social issues.
 https://www.twitch.tv/AMOURANTH
 I plan fireworks before 4th of July.